2025 USF2000 Championship: Second half

 Portland hosted the season finale, and Schrage narrowly beat Jeffers to pole position for race one.
 At the start of race one, Schrage held firm before a crash behind brought out the red flag.
-On the restart Schrage built an early gap, but Jeffers closed back in in the latter stages.
+On the restart Schrage built an early gap, but Jeffers closed back up in the latter stages.
 Schrage absorbed the pressure to win and keep his title hopes alive as Musella took third.
 Jeffers’ second-best qualifying time put him in pole position for race two ahead of Musella.
 He led from the start as Musella ran wide, allowing Cooley into second before he fell back and DEForce’s Sebastián Garzón took the place.
 Jeffers built a gap as Schrage moved into second, but the leader was too far out by then.
 Jeffers took both the race win and the championship.
 A late mistake from Garzón handed third place to Musella.
 Jeffers had pole position again for race three.
 Schrage climbed to third early on but was handed a drive-through penalty for first-corner contact.
 Up front Musella shadowed Jeffers, attacked him, and was eventually waved through by race control after being blocked.
 He then held the lead to the finish.
 Garzón completed the podium, while Schrage recovered to 13th, but fell one point short of second in the standings.

 Rookie Jeffers emerged as champion with six victories, seven additional podium finishes, and five pole positions, sealing the title at Portland after a mid-season surge that included four consecutive wins across Mid-Ohio and Toronto.
 The early part of the season however had been dominated by McNeilly, who went unbeaten in the first five races before visa issues forced an end to his campaign.
 Thomas Schrage then took over at the front, stringing together six consecutive podiums from NOLA through Road America and drawing level on points with Jeffers at Mid-Ohio.
 His title challenge faltered with a double retirement in Toronto, while Teddy Musella rose steadily: He claimed a maiden win at Road America and never finished outside the top four thereafter.
 A decisive victory in the Portland finale then enabled Musella to edge Schrage to runner-up in the championship.